 A change of address is not required to be reported.
-If the EU moves and does not notify the county of the new address, no adverse action is taken.
+If the household moves and does not notify the county of the new address, no adverse action is taken.

-NOTE: If the EU’s notice of expiration is not received and the EU applies after the end of the certification period, benefits will be prorated from the date of application, following normal policy.
+NOTE: If the household’s notice of expiration is not received and the household applies after the end of the certification period, benefits will be prorated from the date of application, following normal policy.

-- Enter the new address in FAMIS, and record a comment on the Eligibility Unit Member Role (EUMEMROL or FM3Z) screen.
+- Enter the new address and record a comment.

 - Do not ask if there are changes to the shelter expense.

-- Do not ask if there are changes to EU composition.
+- Do not ask if there are changes to household composition.

-- If the EU reports changes in shelter expense or EU composition, act on the change.
+- If the household reports changes in shelter expense or household composition, act on the change.

-- Verify the EU’s new address using CD1P (or contacting the EU’s post office)
+- Verify the household’s new address using CD1P (or contacting the household’s post office).

-If the EU notifies the office serving their new residence county they have moved, take the following action:
+If the household notifies the Family Support Division (FSD) they have moved, take the following action:

 - Use CD1P (or contact local post office) to verify the address provided is a valid address within the new county.

-- Update FAMIS with the new address and county code.
+- Update the eligibility system with the new address and county code.

 When mail is returned by the United States Postal Service with a forwarding address:

-- Enter the address provided by the United States Postal Service in FAMIS
+- Enter the address provided by the United States Postal Service and resend the documents.

 When mail is returned by the United States Postal Service marked “no known forwarding address”: